 Lots of outdoor activities and tours to choose from

 Seeking a beach destination

-Expecting to see lava flows
+Expecting to see live lava flows

 Not interested in outdoor activities

-Hot springs are unappealing to you
+Hot springs are not for you

-You do not like rain
+You don't like rain

 Looking for late night venues

 The Best Hot Springs in La Fortuna